mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/release-notes/1.6.2/index.md

 <!-- Add links to external documentation as needed -->

-For information about installing and using Konvoy, see the [Konvoy documentation][konvoy-doc].

 For information about working with native Kubernetes, see the [Kubernetes documentation][kubernetes-doc].

-[konvoy-doc]: ../../index.md
 [kubernetes-doc]: https://kubernetes.io/docs/home/